merenlab/merenlab.org/_posts/anvio/2015-05-01-installation.md

     cd anvio
     sudo python setup.py install

-If you want to update your installation, you are going to need to run these commands from within the anvio directory:
+If you already have the codebase, and if your purpose is to _update_ your already existing installation, you are going to need to run these commands from within the anvio directory instead of the ones above:

     git pull
     sudo python setup.py install

+No errors?
+Perfect.
+Run the mini test!

-### Running the "Mini Test"
+## Running the "Mini Test"

 "Mini test" is a minimum test set that runs almost everything in the codebase.
 If you have a proper installation, you shouldn't get any errors from running this test.
 To run it go to your anvio installation directory, and type these: